davezli/Tetris/README.md

 ## Extra Features

-Scoring - Each line cleared gives points proportional to level
+* Scoring - Each line cleared gives points proportional to level

-Levels - Each level increments at 10 lines cleared.
+* Levels - Each level increments at 10 lines cleared.
 At each level increment, pieces fall 60% faster.

-Soft Drop - DOWN key drops the block by 1 piece
+* Soft Drop - DOWN key drops the block by 1 piece

-Quit - Q key restarts the game
+* Quit - Q key restarts the game

-Next Piece - Preview of the next piece
+* Next Piece - Preview of the next piece

+## Possible Enhancements

+* Implement holding
+* Implement better rotating (smart-rotating: push back from walls)